Wyped/VersionTxtSwitchAndRepair/README.md

 ## Usage

 1. **Installation:**
-   Copy the `VersionTxtSwitchRepair` to your PSP's `/PSP/GAME/` folder.
+   Copy the `VersionTxtSwitchAndRepair` folder to your PSP's `/PSP/GAME/` folder.

 2. **Launch:**
    Launch from the XMB.